callumbirks/folklore/README.md

 # folklore
-A lock-less concurrent hash map, based on the 'folklore' implementation described in ["Concurrent Hash Tables: Fast and General(?)!" by Maier et al.](https://arxiv.org/pdf/1601.04017.pdf)
+A lock-free concurrent hash map, based on the 'folklore' implementation described in ["Concurrent Hash Tables: Fast and General(?)!" by Maier et al.](https://arxiv.org/pdf/1601.04017.pdf)

 ## What?
 This has some major limitations compared to a more general hash-map implementation.
 Namely;
 - It cannot be grown past its initial capacity.
-- The capacity is limited to `i16::MAX`_*_.
+- The capacity is limited to `i16::MAX`.
 - It can only store values which are exactly 2 bytes.
-- Removals are not supported (because of the immense slowdown caused by tombstones filling up the map).
+- Removals are not (currently) supported (because of the immense slowdown caused by tombstones filling up the map).

 The only benefits are:
 - Blazingly fast 🔥 for concurrent access / modification.